 Biomedical Science BSc (Hons)

-Biomedical Science is the study of human disease, looking at the causes of disease and the effect on the normal structure and functions of the human body.
+Biomedical Science is the study of human disease, looking at the causes of disease and its effect on the normal structure and functions of the human body.
 Biomedical scientists perform key roles in the NHS and private healthcare services, using scientific knowledge and laboratory skills to diagnose patients.

 100% of Biomedical Science Students were satisfied with their course - National Student Survey 2018

 - Location – York campus

 - Duration – 3 years full-time | 5 years part-time

 - Start date – September 2020

 104 UCAS Tariff points to include a minimum of BCC at A2 with a grade B or above in Biology